aptakhin/Bike/docs/using-s11n.md

 	Vector2 saved(-1, 1), loaded;
 	write_only_vec2(saved);
 	read_only_vec2(loaded);
-	return 0;
+	return !(saved == loaded);
 }

 ```

 — It's not a problem at all!
 I can define operators << and >> for streams for my type!

-— Yep, but you have to keep structure of format in two places: reading and writing.
+— Yes, but you have to keep structure of format in two places: reading and writing.
 It's simple for small structures, but not for big and nested ones.

 ### Non-default constructors